10nc0/Nyan-Protocol/README.txt

 * “Did today’s labor respect proportion?”
 * “Did we progress, stall, or extract too tightly?”
 * “Do we need correction tomorrow?”

+No narratives.
+No interpretation.
+Only proportion.

 This is the daily checksum.
 O(1) operation.
-No narrative.

-3. Annual Audit (Macro)
+3. Annual Audit (Macro) - 1/365 Reset
-A full 24-hour synchronized pause:
+Once per year, perform a full 24-hour pause:
 * no consumption
 * no travel
 * no production
 * no communication
 * intentional quiet
 * intentional stillness

-A hard reset enabling noise-free evaluation of the previous cycle.
+This 24-hour reset is the macro-audit state, enabling clear evaluation of the prior cycle without noise or momentum.
-(Real-world analogue: Nyepi, Day of Silence in Bali, Indonesia.)
+Nyepi is a real-world cultural analogue: a synchronized annual system reset.
+Nyepi, Day of Silence & Purge of Excess (ogoh-ogoh) in Bali, Indonesia.

 4. The Two Annual Metrics
 (A) Reproduction Solvency
-F > 1.7 → stable If true: celebrate / maintain vector If false: reflection / corrective action
+F > 1.7 → stable
+Replace F with TFR (Total Fertility Rate for humans / biology systems), and other system domain correspondingly If true: celebrate / maintain vector If false: reflection / corrective action

+This is the lineage-continuity threshold

 (B) Extraction Pressure Metric
 Housing cost > 10 labor-days per m² → warning condition